RaphaelMemmi/document-word-extractor/README.md

 ## Introduction

+## Technology Choices and Justifications

 Before implementing this solution, I would like to justify my choice of technologies.

-## Technology Choices

 ### Python
 - The specification states that the solution should be programmed in Python.